 designed as a stimulating educational space.
 Following a few years as

 National Trust Regional Sustainability Adviser, Gareth took a heart led move back into the woodlands and set up Woodmatters.

-Ro coordinates Woodmatters courses and tutors bushcraft courses, school sessions, environmental and arts based education sessions.
+Ro coordinates Woodmatters courses and tutors bushcraft courses, school sessions, environmental and arts-based education sessions.
 Ro has a deep passion for working with people.
 She loves using natural materials to create beautiful and practical things, tracking and exploring Nature.
+She has a Level 4 Diploma in Applied Bushcraft via the Woodcraft School.
 She is very experienced at designing and organising events and education sessions.
-The winter months are spent creating our living willow structures with Deborah.
+The winter months are spent creating our beautiful living willow structures with Deborah.

 Ro has worked for the Forestry Commission, the National Trust and Catalyst Events.
-She has established numerous environmental arts projects including the impressive Staveley Carnival.
+She has established numerous environmental art projects, including the impressive Staveley Carnival.
 Her broad experience encompasses corporate team building events, school sessions, development and training courses, and bespoke wedding and naming ceremonies.

 As well as all this Ro designs our publicity and manages the website which we hope you will enjoy exploring.

 Deborah is a bushcraft practitioner, outdoor educator and a qualified mountain leader.
-Having originally trained as an artist at the Royal Academy in London her work has always involved studying directly from nature and has drawn her to some of the world's most extensive wilderness areas.
+Having trained as an artist at the Royal Academy in London, her work has always involved studying directly from nature and has drawn her to some of the world's most extensive wilderness areas.

 Deborah is an international expedition leader and is continually expanding her knowledge of bushcraft in different areas of the world but is never happier than when in British woodland.